 Our onboarding program involves training new hires in SEO industry best practices and how our SaaS platform helps clients achieve their SEO and content marketing goals.

-We now employ approximately 300 people globally; this means we’ve had to meet the challenge of creating a training program that speaks to all of the diverse professionals across teams.
+We now employ approximately 300 people globally; this means we’ve had to meet the challenge of creating an employee training program that speaks to all of the diverse professionals across teams.

-And because an increasing number of our new hires are from outside the U.S., we needed a training program that integrates people from different countries as well.
+And because an increasing number of our new hires are from outside the U.S., we needed an employee training program that integrates people from different countries as well.

 Our Onboarding Process: The Challenges Met